pmcalabrese/versee/README.md

 # VERSE
-VERSE is an Interactive CLI Password Manager.
+VERSE is an Interactive CLI Password Manager written in Typescript and powered by NodeJS.
 VERSE was developed, because I needed a simple yet powerfull password manager with the following features:

 - File based
 - Secure with AES256